System Logs & Milestones

 • Storage Scalability & Security Hardening

-• Established a 'Safe-by-Default' infrastructure baseline, achieving 100% automated security compliance across the platform's core services.
+• Established a safer default baseline across the core platform services.

 • Incident & Root Cause Analysis (RCA) Framework

-• Resolved the first incident by migrating to a 'JSON-from-file' for Grafana dashboard provisioning.
+• Resolved the first incident by switching Grafana dashboard provisioning to JSON-from-file.

 Chapter 6: The Kubernetes Era